-Before you invest in our common stock, you should understand the high degree of risk involved.
-You should carefully consider the following risks and uncertainties and all other information contained in this prospectus before you decide to purchase shares of our common stock.
+Before you invest in the units, you should understand the high degree of risk involved.
+You should carefully consider the following risks and uncertainties and all other information contained in this prospectus before you decide to purchase the units offered by this prospectus.
 The following risks may adversely impact our business, financial condition, and operating results.
-As a result, the trading price of our common stock could decline and you could lose part or all of your investment.